chenjianjx/srb4j/README.md

 #srbj4j

-__srb4j__ (pronounced "sreb for J") is an open-source jax-rs back end code skeleton, with full-fledged authentication support based on OAuth2.
+__srb4j__ (pronounced "/srəb/ for J") is an open-source jax-rs back end code skeleton, with full-fledged authentication support based on OAuth2.

 With __srb4j__ you can quickly launch a restful back end with several minutes.